 }

-One of the major benefits of managing your Datadog deployment with Terraform is the added infrastructure drift detection that Terraform brings when you run a terraform plan or terraform apply.
+One of the major advantages of managing your Datadog deployment with Terraform is the enhanced infrastructure drift detection.
+When you run a terraform plan

-Any changes in your Datadog infrastructure that are not defined in your code and have been made manually can be detected, helping to keep your infrastructure in the desired state, making it easier to identify and correct any configuration issues
+, Terraform can detect any manual changes in your Datadog infrastructure that are not defined in your code.
+This helps maintain your infrastructure in the desired state and makes it easier to identify and correct any configuration issues.

 Read more about managing Infrastructure as Code (IaC) with Terraform.